 In discussions involving retirement, you may have come across the phrase "required minimum distributions" or "RMDs."
 But what are they?

-Once you reach age 72, the IRS requires you to start taking money from certain types of retirement plans.
+The IRS requires you to start taking money from certain types of retirement plans once you reach a specified age.
 You must receive these withdrawals ... whether you need the money or not.

 What can I do with my distribution?